Pandurang Sadashiv Khankhoje: Activities during World War I

 Through World War I, Khankhoje was intricately involved in the Hindu–German Conspiracy when he was involved in the plans for the mutiny.
 He visited Europe during the war and subsequently went to Mesopotamia along with other members of what was the Berlin Committee.
 In the summer of 1915, he worked clandestinely among troops of the Indian expeditionary force, spreading nationalist literature and hoping to incite a mutiny.
 Through the course of the war, Khankhoje made his way through Turkey and Persia under different Muslim guises as far as Baluchistan, spreading Ghadarite propaganda en route.
 He is known to have attempted insurrections and raised at the Iran-Baluchistan border while Mahendra Pratap's Indo-German expedition attempted to rally the Afghan Emir Habibullah Khan against British India.
 Towards the end of the war, Khankhoje, like most of the members of the Berlin committee, began turning towards communism.
-He is known to have been in Soviet Union in company of the earliest Indian communist, including Virendranath Chattopadhyaya, M. P. T. Acharya, M. N. Roy, Abdur Rab Barq.
-He met Lenin at Moscow in 1921.
-For his nationalist work at the time, Khankhoje was banned from returning to India as a highly dangerous individual.
+He is known to have been in Soviet Union in company of the earliest Indian communist, including Virendranath Chattopadhyaya, M. P. T. Acharya, M. N. Roy, Abdur Rab Barq.For his nationalist work at the time, Khankhoje was banned from returning to India as a highly dangerous individual.